How Japanese authorities are responding to COVID-19

 Exemption of Accounts Receivable to Business Partners in the Event of a Disaster

 If a 9-4-6-2 corporation is a business partner of a client, etc. affected by a disaster (hereinafter referred to as a “client” up to and including 9-4-6-3), it shall be deemed that the client is a “business partner”.
-The same shall apply for a reasonable period of time after the occurrence of the disaster (meaning the period during which the business partners affected by the disaster are in the process of recovery to resume normal business activities) for the purpose of supporting the recovery of the business partners affected by the disaster.
+The same shall apply for a reasonable period of time after the occurrence of the disaster.
+This means the period during which the business partners affected by the disaster are in the process of recovery.
+This is for the purpose of supporting the recovery of the business partners affected by the disaster.

 In the event that all or a part of accounts receivable, contract money receivable, loans and other similar claims have been discharged within a specified period of time (hereinafter referred to as the “period of time”), the amount of loss resulting from such discharge shall not be considered as a donation.

 The same applies to the case where the existing terms and conditions are changed, such as the exemption of all or part of the lease payments, interest on loans, installment payments related to installment sales, etc. that have already been stipulated in a contract prior to the occurrence of the disaster, and to the case where the existing terms and conditions are changed for new transactions after the occurrence of the disaster.

 Absence allowance and wages (Ministry of Health, Labour and Welfare)